 BLOG: How Wokingham Schools are building relationships that allow for challenge as well as support.

-We chat to Philip Theobald, Assistant Head at Emmbrook Junior School in Wokingham on how their partnership of three schools is working towards embedding collaboration at all levels.
+We chat to Philip Theobald, Assistant Head at Emmbrook Junior School in Wokingham, on how their partnership of three schools is working toward embedding collaboration at all levels.

 Back in March 2018, more than 450 schools signed up to be part of the Education Endowment Foundation’s (EEF) evaluation of the effectiveness of the Schools Partnership Programme (SPP).
 This trial is testing the SPP peer review model delivered at a large scale.
 The report will be published in Spring 2021.

 For the EEF evaluation, large groups of schools from across local systems embark on training together.
 Some have collaborated for many years, while others are new to working together.
 This gives schools opportunities to share and reflect on their past experiences of partnership working, and move forward to challenge and support one another more systematically with a sharper focus on outcomes.

 Now, these schools are moving into the second phase of the programme, where partnerships work toward embedding collaboration at all levels.
 Middle-leaders and teachers get more involved, increasing capacity to drive improvements across schools and in classroom practice.